 And yes, I know I'll need to upgrade the controller, charger, etc. for these upgrades.
 Just wanting to get some input on motors first.

-The 1800 Watt motor has a 4400 RPM top speed and the 1000 Watt motors have top speeds between 2600 and 3000 RPM so the 1800 Watt motor will provide a faster top speed if that is what you are after.
+The 48 Volt 1800 Watt motor has a 4400 RPM top speed and the 36 Volt 1000 Watt motors have top speeds between 2600 and 3000 RPM, so the 1800 Watt motor will spin faster and could provide a faster top speed if that is what you are after.
 It will as you mentioned draw more power from the battery pack though.
 You can play around with motor RPMs and sprockets on our Top Speed and Gear Ratio Calculator to see which motor and sprockets would be best for your particular needs.
+Also, to determine the maximum speed that a certain motor should be geared for we have a Drivetrain Parts Selection Guide with Calculators.

 The Top Speed and Gear Ratio Calculator can be used to determine which size sprockets will be best to use.
-With a 1000 Watt motor it is best to limit the top speed to around 25 MPH and with a 1800 Watt motor to around 30 MPH unless the scooter will need to climb hills and then a lower top speed is recommended in order to be able to make it up the hill.
+On flat ground with a 1000 Watt motor it is best to limit the top speed to around 25 MPH and with a 1800 Watt motor to around 30 MPH unless the scooter will need to climb hills and then a lower top speed would be needed in order to be able to make it up the hill.
+Our Drivetrain Parts Selection Guide with Calculators can help with this.

-You can determine what percent of incline the hill is and then use our Motor Power Calculator to estimate how fast a certain size motor will propel the scooter up the hill.
+You can determine what percent of incline the hill is and then use our Motor Power Calculator or Drivetrain Parts Selection Guide with Calculators to estimate how fast a certain size motor will propel the scooter up the hill.
 I like to design powertrains for a minimum of 50% the top speed when going up a hill.
 For example, if a scooter will be used on a 15% incline and its motor will propel it up that incline at 10 MPH then I like to make the top speed on flat ground no higher than 20 MPH.